eddysims/kindred-pet-swapping/README.md

 - You **may use AI/code assistants** to help you, but _you_ should own and understand all code.
 - Please note in your submission if/where you used AI to assist.
-- Do not copy-paste full, unedited AI-generated screens or logic that you can not explain yourelf.
+- Do not copy-paste full, unedited AI-generated screens or logic that you can not explain yourself.

 ---